ningrao/notes/js.md

 ### Tips

+- Even shouldUpdate returns false and 'render' is not called, children are still checked for update.

 - React defines abstract API leaving for other renderer to implement, such as Component.updater.

 - expirationTime is 1000+200ms.